 That faith in God gives meaning and purpose to human life; That the brotherhood of man transcends the sovereignty of nations; That economic justice can best be won by free men through free enterprise; That Government should be of laws rather than of men; That earth’s great treasure lies in human personality; And that service to humanity is the best work of life!

-If you have any questions about the selection process or would like to submit a nominee, please email Cassandra McClellan at email@example.com.
+If you have any questions about the award, please email 2018 Chairperson at firstname.lastname@example.org.